hlawrence1/international-baccalaureate_internal-assessment_template/README.md

 ## Rationale

-I will use Python because I am most familiar and it is relatively simple to use it for robotics.
+I will use Python because I am most familiar with it and it is relatively simple to use it for robotics.
+I will use Java because I am most familiar with it and it is relatively simple to use it for robotics.
 * Justify your approach to solving the client’s problem.
 Justify your choice of software.
 Your argument must be specific, and directly related to the actual problem being solved.]

 ## Success Criteria
 [Write a bulleted list of criteria you will use to define the success of your product.
 Each criteria must be testable.
 A criteria is similar to a hypothesis; a testable and educated estimation of what your results your product will return.]
+??

 # Interview
-[add your transcription and/or notes from your client interview in this format:

 Henry: "I have this problem where I always forget to turn the lights off and leave the room.
 I wish there was a way where I can check to make sure im not wasting electricity and not having a big electricity bill."